rafadpedrosa/coffe-time-group-web/README.md

 So, I think: well I'm a developer trying to improove my github which love to study and learn new techs and...
 Why not create a program to solve our problem?
 Hmmmm...
 LETZ DO THAT!

-So, for now, what I want to solve for now is:
+So, for now, what I want to solve is:

 0. cofig to set values for the system
 1. Coffe left